What questions do parents need to ask when helping to weigh up tertiary education options?

 Even entry level jobs demand experience.
 Recruiters today are risk averse and when comparing a prospective employee with experience with one without experience, they always will pick the obvious option.
 Students should find out whether their degree includes a built-in industry training.
 At ICMS, for example, students complete two terms of real-world industry training in a business related to their area of study.
 They complete their internship training as they would any other subject and gain credit when their internship is completed.
 This is organised by the on-site ICMS Work Integrated Learning team.

 Students should think about whether they want to study online, face to face or a mix of the two modes, a ‘blended sync learning’ mode.
-Of course, if this pandemic has taught us anything it’s that we can’t anticipate what will happen in the future but if students know they’ll want to study face to face, then they should make sure that is the normal mode of delivery offered for their course and that they don’t accidentally enrol in a fully online course if they are seeking a traditional uni experience.
+If students know they’ll want to study face to face, then they should make sure that is the normal mode of delivery offered for their course and that they don’t accidentally enrol in a fully online course if they are seeking a traditional uni experience.

 A few institutions, like ICMS, look at factors other than ATAR when assessing a student’s suitability for a course.
 At ICMS it’s understood that attitude and ambition will not always show up on a student’s ATAR and past academic results are not a true gauge of academic potential and future career success.
 I am sure we all know of high profile, talented people who achieved great success, despite their high school results.
 Entry into ICMS courses and degrees is based on performance in specific individual HSC subjects related to the degree chosen.